superguigui/limonade/README.md

 ```

 ## What it does
-* It will pack a bunch of images together ideally for animation
+* It will pack a bunch of images together ideally for animation.
-* It will work with jpg, png of gifs
+* It will work with jpg, png of gifs.
 * It always order the images alphanumerically.
 * It will only work if all images are the same size.

 ## What it doesn't do
-* It won't try to fill the blanks
+* It won't try to fill the blanks.
 * It doesn't generate css or json files.